How to Clean Mold Off Leather Furniture

 Once you’ve got your supplies, you’re almost ready to get started.
 If you suffer from allergies, don’t forget to take an allergy tablet beforehand.

 Put your cleaning agent into a spray bottle.
-If you’re using mild soap or vinegar, mix this with warm water so you won’t be applying it neat.
-We recommend mixing one-part vinegar or soap to one-part water.
+If you’re using mild soap or vinegar, mix this with warm water so you won’t be applying it neatly.
+We recommend mixing one-part vinegar or soap with one-part water.

-If you’re worried about whether your chosen cleaning agent is suitable for your leather furniture, always do a spot test beforehand.
-Simply apply a little bit to your leather and let it dry, as this will make sure that your cleaner won’t damage the material.
+Always do a spot test beforehand if you’re worried about whether your chosen cleaning agent is suitable for your leather furniture.
+Simply apply a little bit to your leather and let it dry, ensuring that your cleaner won’t damage the material.

 Once you’re happy that your cleaner is safe, spray it all over your leather furniture, focusing on the areas where mold or mildew is visible.
 Allow the cleaner to soak into the leather for a minute or so, before wiping it away with your cloth.